KevinLlano/Java-Frameworks2.0/README.md

 ## Step 4: Usage
 **Backend**: Insert outsourced parts and in-house parts; it will add and update the database.

-**Frontend**: Interact with the frontend to add, search, delete, update, and more dynamically.
+**Frontend**: Interact with the frontend to add, search, delete, and update with an interactive UI.

 ## SCREENSHOTS